1. What is the mission of the Central Collection Unit (CCU)?

 Answer: The CCU does work DMV related fines and penalties that are over 90 days old.
 The debt must be over 90 days old.
-The CCU will not discuss the validity of DMV fines or penalties; and will not consider payment arrangements for DMV debts that can be contested.
-CCU suggests researching www.dmv.dc.gov for additional information.
+The CCU will not discuss the validity of DMV fines or penalties; and will not discuss DMV debts that can be contested through Adjudication Services.
+CCU suggests researching www.dmv.dc.gov or contacting “311” for additional information.

 7. What about DPW Boot, Towing and Impound related debt?

 Answer: The CCU follows the provisions of "The DMV Immobilization Act of 2013”.
-This means that all DMV fines and penalties must be addressed prior to a vehicle being released from boot or impound.
+This means that all DMV fines and penalties; and related boot, tow, impound fees must be paid prior to a vehicle being released from boot or impound.

 8. What about adherence to the District Clean Hands Act?

 Answer: he CCU does require compliance with the District Clean Hands Act as it applies to payment of District delinquent debts.
 Therefore, any payment arrangements must include all District agency liabilities of $100.00 or more.
 Public Hearing on 811119-246, "Clean Hands Amendment Act of 2011"

 9. Is there a minimum balance due and/or down payment when CCU considers a payment arrangement?